SirMekus/ije/Readme.md

 Ije is a Javascript library for making AJAX requests, alternative to native browser `alert()` function, image/file upload and many other 'utility' features that will/can be added at interval basis (or in the future) - This is why it is called **Ije** - because we're on a `journey` to making front-end development fun.

-Especially for AJAX requests, you don't have to create AJAX scripts/files for different/specific pages anymore.
-This single package can take care of any AJAX request for you (as well as the following listed below).
  The package does the following at the moment (but can always be extended to include more features in the future):

 - Image Preview/Upload
 - Replacement of native browser's `alert()` function
-- Performing AJAX **GET** requests
+- Performing AJAX **GET** requests via links (and can display the result as a modal within the same page)
-- Performing AJAX **POST** requests
-- Exposes some AJAX loading indicator functions which you can use for your project (Modal, Alert box, etc).
+- Exposes some AJAX loading indicator functions which you can use for your project (Modal, Alert box, etc)
-- Triggers events on successful AJAX completion
 - Displays pages as Modal
 - Etc.